 Here’s what you can expect for pricing from a few popular, reputable hurricane window brands:

 Unless you DIY your hurricane window installation, labor costs will significantly affect your final bill.
-Although labor costs can vary drastically from location to location, most installers charge between $40 and $65 per hour, per installer.
-Labor rates may be slightly higher during their busy season — as in not hurricane season.
+Although labor costs can vary drastically from location to location, most installers charge between $40 and $65 per hour per installer.
+Labor rates may be slightly higher during their busy season, which is hurricane season, so it’s best to handle your project before the heavy rains roll in.

 The installation difficulty of each window will determine how long the process takes, but for standard hurricane windows, most installers can complete the job in two hours.
 This comes out to approximately $60 to $130 per window in labor.
 More complex installations will require extra time, potentially driving labor costs to $400 per window or higher.